anisul-Islam/react-documentation-master/README.md

   3. **Declarative Syntax:** React uses a declarative approach to building UIs.
 Developers describe what the UI should look like based on the application's state, and React takes care of updating the DOM to match that state.

   4. **Unidirectional Data Flow:** React enforces a one-way data flow, which means data flows down the component hierarchy from parent components to child components.
-This helps maintain predictable and debuggable code.
+This helps maintain predictable and debugable code.

   5. **JSX (JavaScript XML):** React allows you to write UI components using JSX, which is a syntax extension for JavaScript.
 JSX allows you to write HTML-like code within your JavaScript files, making it easier to define UI elements.